-The woes of a working mother: the struggle to balance your workload and family is never easy.
+The woes of a working mother: balancing your workload and family is never easy.
 In the aftermath of those demands, many mothers often forget their identities as they don’t allocate time for themselves as individuals.
 As a mother of two, my world mainly revolves around the cycle of work, kids, chores and sleep.
 Seeing how I desperately needed to recharge, the idea of a Tokyo solo trip came to mind, as I had never really been out on my own.
 I had the courage to click the “request leave” button and book an air ticket for myself, with no kids, no friends, and no husband.
 And I did it, just 2 weeks before flying!

 #1: Download a handy mobile app: NAVITIME

 I happened to come across this free app whilst searching for train arrival times from Narita Airport.
 NAVITIME is excellent because it gives you a gauge of the duration of your train journey from point A to B and also tells you the exact arrival time of your train.
-It also advises you of the closest train arrival for the date and time you choose so that you can plan your journey.
+It also advises you of the next train arrival for the date and time you choose, so you can plan your journey.
 How cool is that!
 Apart from the route search function, I found the other tabs pretty interesting to browse while waiting for my train.
 This is definitely one app to download.
 There is also another similar app, Hyperdia, for Android users.

 #2: Purchase an overseas SIM card